 I was at a meeting the other day when a marketing manager kept talking about “zero point marketing”.
 I’d never heard this term before so, intrigued, I Googled it.
 I couldn’t find any reference to it on Google.
-It was a bit like the old days when you used to get a “Googlewhack”, a term for which there were zero results.
+It was a bit like the old days when you used to get a “Googlewhack”, where there was just one result, and often a weak one at that.

 I said to the marketing manager “You’ve just made that up!” to which an attending managing director said “I’ve heard of it.”